 Shelter is a national charity that campaigns for homeless people’s rights.
 They have a free phone advice line and can advise people on issues regarding housing.

-The Citizens Advice Bureau is a national organisation that gives independent advice on a wide range of issues such as welfare benefits and housing.
+Citizens Advice is a national organisation that gives independent advice on a wide range of issues such as welfare benefits and housing.
 If you disagree with a decision that the council has made regarding your homeless application they may be able to help you to request a review of the decision and give you legal advice.
-They can also offer advice over the telephone and have advisors at the Tunbridge Wells Gateway.

 Porchlight's Kent outreach service work directly with people sleeping rough or who are without accommodation.